-NOTE: As we welcome Lucas Isaiah to our family and adjust to life as a family of eight, I’ll be sharing some of my very favorite posts from the thousands of posts in our archives.
-I hope you enjoy these as much as I enjoyed reading back through them once again!
+NOTE: As we welcome Lucas Isaiah to our family and adjust to life as a family of eight, I’ll share some of my favorite posts from the thousands of posts in our archives.
+I hope you enjoy these as much as I read back through them again!

 Can you teach your children to obey your authority while still valuing their opinions as individuals?